 If you have questions related to the planning of your studies, you can

-contact us to book a meeting with a Student guidance counsellor.
+contact a Student guidance counsellor.